2nd International Yoga Day: Jain (Deemed-to-be University) students bend it like a pro21 June 2016

-In view of this massive celebration being observed across the globe, Jain University organized a special “Informed Yoga session” to provide students a 360 degree view of unexplored benefits of yoga.
+In view of this massive celebration being observed across the globe, Jain (Deemed-to-be University) organized a special “Informed Yoga session” to provide students a 360 degree view of unexplored benefits of yoga.
 World renowned Gastroenterologist Dr. Anjanappa was the chief guest at the event and addressed the talk session wherein he meticulously outlined the benefits of yoga.

 “Being a surgeon myself I would like to recommend all to make yoga a part of daily life.
 For ages yoga therapy has been prescribed to cure many health disorders.
 Though it is not there in the curriculum of allopathic system of medicine, however this idea of International Yoga Day will help in bringing some change and open the eyes of medical education department to introduce yoga to all students.
-And this initiative taken by Jain University stands as a true specimen of how students can be enlightened about the benefits of yoga.”
+And this initiative taken by Jain (Deemed-to-be University) stands as a true specimen of how students can be enlightened about the benefits of yoga.”

 More than 300 students and faculty members gathered to be a part of this mass movement and to learn about the iatric benefits through various yogic practices.

 In order to pay tribute to this ancient Indian tradition in its truest sense, the event included traditional meditative sessions, informative talk by the chief guest on the origin and adoption of yoga as a mass culture and practical sessions of yoga for students.